-Barriers to accessing and engaging in healthcare exist at structural, institutional, and interpersonal levels.20 U.S. healthcare requires access to resources such as employer-based health insurance, self-purchased health insurance, or ability to self-pay.
-Because many LGBTQ+ people experience higher unemployment and lower income than cisgender heterosexual people, they may not be able to afford healthcare services.21 Due to pervasive stigma and discrimination, LGBTQ+ people are more likely to live in socially and/or financially unstable circumstances that require them to prioritize strategies for survival over seeking healthcare.
+Barriers to accessing and engaging in healthcare exist at structural, institutional, and interpersonal levels.
+U.S. healthcare requires access to resources such as employer-based health insurance, self-purchased health insurance, or ability to self-pay.
+Because many LGBTQ+ people experience higher unemployment and lower income than cisgender heterosexual people, they may not be able to afford healthcare services.
+Due to pervasive stigma and discrimination, LGBTQ+ people are more likely to live in socially and/or financially unstable circumstances that require them to prioritize strategies for survival over seeking healthcare.
 LGBTQ+ people who are able to access healthcare services may face institutional barriers such as intake forms that do not allow them to accurately represent their gender, chosen name, and/or appropriate pronouns.
-In addition, members of the LGBTQ+ community can experience healthcare providers not believing them, suggesting that the patient is to blame, make assumptions about the patient, or dismiss their concerns.19
+In addition, members of the LGBTQ+ community can experience healthcare providers not believing them, suggesting that the patient is to blame, make assumptions about the patient, or dismiss their concerns.
+In the patient is to blame, make assumptions about the patient, or dismiss their concerns.